KarolineMJ/scorelist/README.md

-# Mediatool interview exercise

-Welcome to the Mediatool exercise preparing for your on site interview.
-In this repository you will find an initial react app that is set up with transpilers and livereload so that you won't need to focus on such things.

-Below you will find instructions for how to run the app and the exercise itself.
-Good luck!

 ## Working with the application
 After cloning this repo, install all dependencies using `npm`.
 When that is complete, run the server by executing `npm run start`.
 You will now be able to access the initial application through your browser at the url displayed in your terminal.